 Does DNA Make You More Likely To Cheat?

 "I just can't help myself, baby!" your straying partner insists.
 Is there a grain of truth to this (admittedly lame) excuse?
 Not to condone a cheating heart, but you might want to get his or her DNA checked.
-A study conducted by the State University of New York in Binghamton found that people with a genetic variation of DRD4, the "feel good" gene called 7R+, were more likely to be unfaithful than those who did not have this mutation, regardless of gender (per WebMD).
+A 2010 study conducted by the State University of New York in Binghamton found that people with a genetic variation of the human dopamine D4 receptor gene (DRD4), a "feel good" gene, were more likely to be unfaithful than those who did not have this mutation, regardless of gender (per PLoS One).

-"What we found was that individuals with a certain variant of the DRD4 gene were more likely to have a history of uncommitted sex, including one-night stands and acts of infidelity," lead researcher Justin Garcia said in a statement.
+"What we found was that individuals with a certain variant of the DRD4 gene were more likely to have a history of uncommitted sex, including one-night stands and acts of infidelity," lead researcher Justin Garcia said to Pipe Dream.
 "The motivation seems to stem from a system of pleasure and reward, which is where the release of dopamine comes in.
 In cases of uncommitted sex, the risks are high, the rewards substantial, and the motivation variable — all elements that ensure a dopamine 'rush.'"

 Children of cheaters are also more likely to be unfaithful